robertshaw87/code-drills/00 - Terminal, Git, and Github/04 - Gitlab/README.md

 ## Updating and using a Gitlab repository

 1. Navigate to the folder you cloned down from Gitlab inside your terminal.
 You must be inside the folder for the next step.
-Remember this is the folder that was generated when you used the `git clone` command on the url we copied from Gitlab.
+If you don't have the folder already cloned down, please refer to the guide for downloading the repository](##Downloading-the-repository)Remember this is the folder that was generated when you used the `git clone` command on the url we copied from Gitlab.

 ![Gitlab Folder](images/11.PNG)